quirine/SilentMajority/README.md

 ### Data folder

-Contains age specific population data for Thailand and Brazil
+Contains age specific population data for Thailand and Brazil.
+For all other data, please refer to Open Science Framework project [https://osf.io/pjbhz/](https://osf.io/pjbhz/).